rasoulifarhad/java-projects/ddd-example-tips/README.md

 #### Specification

 A specification is a named, reusable, combinable and testable class to filter the Domain Objects based on the business rules.

+#### Domain Services

+Domain Services implement domain logic which;

+- Depends on **services and repositories**.
+- Needs to work with **multiple aggregates**, so the logic doesn't properly fit in any of the aggregates.

+Domain Services work with Domain Objects.
+Their methods can **get and return entities, value objects, primitive types**... etc. However, **they don't get/return DTOs**.
+DTOs is a part of the Application Layer